-While these issues can indicate adrenal dysfunction, it’s important to note that there are many other conditions that exhibit the same symptoms.
-You can’t assume that adrenal imbalance is the root cause, but you shouldn’t ignore the possibility.
+Similarly, while these issues can indicate adrenal dysfunction, remember that there are many other conditions that exhibit the same symptoms.
+You can’t know for sure that adrenal imbalance is the root cause based on these symptoms, but you also shouldn’t ignore the possibility.

-Adrenal imbalance can, however, be a contributing factor in a wide range of medical conditions, many of which may seem unrelated, including the following:
+But adrenal imbalance can also be a contributing factor to a wide range of medical conditions, many of which may seem unrelated, including the following: